isledecomp/isle-portable/README.md

 This project uses the [CMake](https://cmake.org/) build system, which allows for a high degree of versatility regarding compilers and development environments.
 Please refer to the [GitHub action](/.github/workflows//build.yml) for guidance.

+## Usage

+As it stands, this project is currently not ready to be played by end users.
+The nature of the porting process can leave the game unstable or even completely unplayable at times while the migration of game and engine code to modern APIs continues.
+For this reason, there is currently no support for running any executables produced by this project outside of a development environment, and no guarantees of playability or stability are provided.

+If you are a developer who feels like you can assist with porting efforts; especially if you have experience working with standard 3D libraries, please check <a href="#contributing">Contributing</a> and get in contact with our team on Matrix for help with setup.

 ## Contributing

 If you're interested in helping or contributing to this project, check out the [CONTRIBUTING](/CONTRIBUTING.md) page.